protocollabs/maparo-std/doc/control-protocol.md

 > and filter the results later if several servers are within the multicast
 > domain.

+## Control Message Ordering and Sessions

+Maparo Control Protocol is stateles - control session do not exist.
+There are also no message order requirements.
+Clients are free to send whatever messages they like.
+For example: a client can start with a RTT message followed by a INFO info or vice versa.

+The only "light" exception are module-start and module-stop messages.
+If module-stop messages are transmitted before module-start the server cannot answer corretly and will return a failure.
+But this is *not* handled within the control protocol due to session idenfiers, it is handled within the server exclusivly based on internal states.

 ## Reply Requirements & Behavior

 A server **MUST** not answer to a client request.
 The behavior is not standardized